mcogswell/mcogswell.github.com/cat_vis/index.md

-What the Visualizations don't say
+What the Visualizations Don't Say
 ---

 In each example it was easy to understand the neurons in input/pixel space (e.g., `conv1_4` is an edge filter),